Ovarian Cancer and Palliative Care

 Treatments for ovarian cancer are based on the stage of the disease, possible side effects, your preferences and overall health, and other considerations such as whether you plan to have children.

 Depending on how far the cancer has spread, surgeons may remove larger or smaller portions of your anatomy.
 For some women, that may mean that childbearing is no longer possible.
-For others, hormones may be required to treat premature menopause.
+For others, hormones may be necessary to treat premature menopause.

 Facing ovarian cancer is difficult.
 It can have a big impact on your emotional health, body image, sexual functioning and sexual identity—all of which may cause enormous stress for both you and your family.